Virginia Tech® home

 Institutional Effectiveness conducts a number of internally and externally developed surveys related to student attitudes and perceptions.
 Below is a listing of each survey with a brief description and links to any available reports.

-Virginia Tech's Survey of Incoming Freshmen is a locally-developed survey that replaces the nationally administered CIRP survey used by the university for many years.
+Virginia Tech's Survey of Incoming Freshmen is a locally developed survey used by the university for many years.
 The instrument asks for students' perceptions of their high school experiences and their beliefs about what they will experience at VT.
-In 2021 Institutional Effectiveness developed an interactive visualization that highlights important insights about the incoming freshmen class.
+In 2021, Institutional Effectiveness developed an interactive visualization that highlights important insights about the incoming freshmen class.